 What is Flash Glucose Monitoring?

-Flash Glucose Monitoring is a small sensor that you wear just under your skin.
+Flash Glucose Monitoring is a small sensor that you wear on your skin.
 It stores your blood glucose (also known as blood sugar) levels continuously and you can access them by scanning the sensor whenever you want to.

 There is only one Flash Glucose Monitor manufactured at the moment.